CiscoDevNet/intersight-tfb-iks/README.md

     mgmtcfgsshkeys = SSH public key -> mark as sensitive

-    globalwsname = sb_globalvar

-9. You will open the workspace "sb_iksapp" and add the following variables:

-    ikswsname = sb_iks

-10. You will open the workspace "sb_iwocollector" and add the following variables:

-    ikswsname = sb_iks

-11. You will open the workspace "sb_iksdelete" and add the following variables:
+9. You will open the workspace "sb_iksdelete" and add the following variables:

     api_key = API key from Intersight for user

     secretkey = Secret key from Intersight for user -> mark as sensitive

-    name = sbcluster, IKS cluster name to be deleted

-12. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
+10. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-13. You will execute the Runs in the workspaces in this order:
+11. You will execute the Runs in the workspaces in this order:

     sb_k8sprofile - See section below on "Provision IKS Policies and IP Pools with TFCB"